joldenb/wdi-orientation/README.md

 #### Request for help from Instructors

 1. Secondly, any request for help from instructors should follow the **Read, Search, Ask** policy mentioned above.
 Specifically, to request help we are expecting a GitHub issue on the relevant repository with the following information:
- a.
-Two online resources the Developer found, but did not satisfy the need for help
+ 1. Two online resources the Developer found, but did not satisfy the need for help
- b.
-The name of one Developer whom you already asked
+ 2. The name of one Developer whom you already asked
- c.
-A detailed description of the problem
+ 3. A detailed description of the problem
 2. In order to request help from an Instructor, send a Slack message to `#wdi-den-halloween` with a link to the GitHub issue you created, and a tag for the relevant Instructor (``@zebgirouard`` or ``@nick_anderson``).

 ### Instructor Availability